 Herbicide testing indicates that chickpeas are especially sensitive to many post-emergent herbicides registered for the control of broadleaf weeds in lentils or peas.
 Sencor® (metribuzin) herbicide is registered for suppression of some broadleaf weed seedlings in chickpeas.
 Application should take place at the one to three above-ground node stage (maximum crop height six cm or 2.4 inches) with best results when the weeds are small.
 Application past this crop stage can lead to significant crop injury.

 Clethodim-based (Select®/Centurion®), Poast® Ultra, and Quizalofop-based (Assure® II/Yuma® GL) herbicides are registered for control of annual grassy weeds in chickpeas.
 Application should take place at the one to six leaf stage of the grassy weeds.
-Consult the product label or the Saskatchewan Ministry of Agriculture’s publication, Guide to Crop Protection, for more information on the use of herbicides.

 If weeds are present, control them early as chickpeas are not a competitive crop.
 Weed competition can severely reduce yield.
 If weeds have emerged, apply herbicides at early crop stages.
 This will improve weed control, reduce competition from the weeds, and usually reduces herbicide injury.

 Non-herbicide options may be considered as well.
 Tillage can have a beneficial effect for control of some weeds, while having the opposite effect on others.
 For example: